1pani/1pani.github.io/_posts/2020-05-27-merchant-name-cleaning.md

 - Using cosine similarity to calculate proximity between strings
 - Using a hash table to convert our findings to a "grouped" column in our spreadsheet.

-For this model, I used dataset consisting of around 60,000 merchant names along with their merchant_id, mcc_code and merchant_country_code which is generated corresponding to each transaction done under NiYO Card.
+For this model, I used dataset consisting of around 60,000 merchant names along with their merchant_id, mcc_code, and merchant_country_code which is generated corresponding to each transaction done under NiYO Card.
 *I cannot share the dataset for undisclosed reasons*

 ### Step I: Build a Document Term Matrix with TF-IDF and N-Grams

-The biggest challenge here is to compare each row with every other entry in the column which leads to O(n^2) order of complexity for n almost equal to 60,000 which is definitely not feasible.
+The biggest challenge here is to compare each row with every other entry in the column which leads to O(n^2) order of complexity for n almost equal to 60,000 which is not feasible.

-It would be much faster if we could use matrix multiplication to make simultaneous calculations, which we can do with a Document Term Matrix, TF-IDF and N-Grams.
+It would be much faster if we could use matrix multiplication to make simultaneous calculations, which we can do with a Document Term Matrix, TF-IDF, and N-Grams.

 Let us define those terms: